-It's easy to dismiss climate change as a big, confusing, uncertain issue that affects other people living in other parts of the world.
-But as the blogposts in this month's Green Moms Carnival show, the build-up in our atmosphere of heat-trapping "greenhouse" gases like carbon dioxide (CO2) is hitting very close to home, seriously impacting our health, the health of our kids and families, the food we eat, even our pets.
-Read these posts, then continue to Connect the Dots on Saturday, May 5, Climate Impacts Day, when thousands of communities around the world will call for urgent action to stop climate change.
+It’s easy to dismiss climate change as a big, confusing, uncertain issue that affects other people living in other parts of the world.
+But as the blogposts in this month’s Green Moms Carnival show, the build-up in our atmosphere of heat-trapping “greenhouse” gases like carbon dioxide (CO2) is hitting very close to home, seriously impacting our health, the health of our kids and families, the food we eat, even our pets.
+Read these posts about the way climate change impacts our health and more, then continue to Connect the Dots on Saturday, May 5, Climate Impacts Day, when thousands of communities around the world will call for urgent action to stop climate change.

 Why We Care About Climate Change

 Karen warns at Best of Mother Earth that “we can look forward to extreme temperatures, super infectious diseases spread by insects that thrive on warmer temperatures, poor air quality and more.
 This is frightening!”

 Sounds stupid, right?
 That’s what Beth at My Plastic Free Life thinks, especially after reviewing the film “The Age of Stupid.”
 “Set in the year 2055, after the effects of global climate change have basically wiped out most of humans and other animals on earth, a lone archivist records a message, illustrating it with a handful of the billions of stories he’s collected in a massive database he calls the Global Archive, before transmitting the entire collection into outer space as a cautionary tale to future civilizations,” reports Beth.
 “The big question: Why didn’t we save ourselves when we had the chance?”